Please be aware of fraudsters contacting members unexpectedly via a phone call, text or email pretending to be APGFCU fraud detection employees.

 There are no changes to the way payments are made on the internet or by phone.

 A chip card, also called a smart card or an EMV card, can be a debit or credit card.
-The card contains a microprocessor that enhances the security of cards during point-of-sale (face-to-face) transactions.
+The card contains a microprocessor, which enhances the security of cards during point-of-sale (face-to-face) transactions.

 A chip card is more secure.
 Each time a chip card is used the embedded microchip generates a code that is unique to that transaction.
 That code provides more protection from fraud and unauthorized use than a magnetic stripe.